open-telemetry/otel-arrow/README.md

 The input files must be one or more OTLP traces (ExportTraceServiceRequest) encoded as protobuf binary files.

+### Metrics [WIP]

+This tool compares the performance of OTLP and OTLP Arrow representations for metrics.

+### Logs [WIP]

+This tool compares the performance of OTLP and OTLP Arrow representations for metrics.

 ## Integration with the OpenTelemetry Collector